-Once you’re onboard, we’ll kick off with a chat with Kevin Mitnick himself, our team and your relevant team members.
-We’ll use this opportunity to discuss the engagement rules, what to expect and how to alert you if something is being detected during the testing phase.
+Once you’re onboard, we’ll kick off with a chat with your relevant team members.
+We’ll use this opportunity to discuss the engagement rules, what to expect, and how to alert you if something is being detected during the testing phase.

 Because our goal is to be as unobtrusive as possible, we aim to gain access to your data or systems unnoticed.
 Your team may not even discover they’ve been compromised until you go over the findings with them directly.